DDI-Students/data-science-for-health-bms-24-25/github_instructions.md

 ![](./images/clone-fork.png)

 6. You will see a box titled **Clone Repository**.
-7. Make sure the "Local Path" is the location you want to save the repo.
+7. Make sure the "Local Path" is the location you want to save the repo to.
 It should end with the name of the repository on Github.
 E.G. `xxx/xxx/xxx/data_science/Week_1_thurs`
 8. Click the **Clone** button
 9. If it asks **How are you planning to use this fork?** select **For my own purposes**